 The new system spreads compliance work throughout the year rather than concentrating it in the January deadline period.

-Penalties for Late MTD Quarterly Submissions
+Penalties for Late Submissions

 HMRC applies penalties for late quarterly submissions: